 Ultras nowadays have to be more than just the toughest and most aggressive fans – their voices are becoming more and more relevant in the discussion about behaviour and attitudes, and with more global exposure than ever before, however much clubs may try to distance themselves from radical groups, they are instantly associated with the groups that lay claim to their name.
 Zenit were thrust into the limelight by the heady combination of the Gazprom’s almost bottomless money pit and silverware, and it possible that Landscrona were just not prepared for the reaction they have received.

-After all, their environment was one where an anti-Nazi activist was murdered in broad daylight in a St. Petersburg city-centre bus station ten years ago, and black students were afraid to go outside for fear of being attacked.
+After all, their environment was one where an anti-Nazi activist was murdered in broad daylight in a St. Petersburg city-centre bus station over a decade ago, and black students were afraid to go outside for fear of being attacked.
 To their credit, they acknowledged the reaction to their racist statements and attempted, awkwardly, to address the negative press they, and by extension their club, were receiving.
 “We, as the most northern club of major European cities, never mentally associated with Africa, or with South America, or with Australia,” they explained in the statement following the manifesto’s publication.
 “We have absolutely nothing against people of these and other continents, but we want primarily at Zenit to have players who are close to us in spirit and mentality.”